SierraBandit/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: We offer a positive outlooks
+title: We offer positive outlooks
 image: /img/mpo.life-home-screen.png
 heading: Inspire to be inspired
 subheading: Encourage positive thinking for a positive life